sl4shme/stuff/development/python/context_managers.md

     f.write("Plop !")
 ```

-The contextlib also contains a baseclass to inherit to create a context manager
+The contextlib also contains a base class (Python 3 only) to inherit to create
-that can be used normaly with `with` or as a decorator to a function.
+a context manager that can be used normaly with `with` or as a decorator to a
+function.

 ```python
 from contextlib import ContextDecorator